Understanding blood pressure readings?

 Dieticians consider that seaweed could potentially replace salt as it naturally has a salty taste.
 The addition of seaweed in your diet will have a net effect of increasing potassium in your body and reducing the demand for sodium intake as the seaweed replaces the salt.
 Seaweed also has many nutrients, such as vitamins C, which decreases vital sign pressure.
 In Japan, several undertaken studies have associated seaweed consumption with protection against heart disease.
 Seaweed might possess beneficial health effects on the blood pressure of the blood among children according to a study in healthy pre-school Japanese children.
 Adding seaweed to your diet may help reduce hypertension by reducing blood cholesterol levels because excess cholesterol in your blood can form a clot that can cause a stroke or heart attack.

 When it comes to understanding your blood pressure results, and what to do about them, always speak to your medical practitioner.
 Biosea Health grows pure, organic, Pacific Sea Moss©.
 Our seaweed is harvested in the pristine waters of the Pacific Ocean.
-Seaweed intake may lower blood pressure according to several scientific studies.
+Seaweed intake may lower blood pressure according to several scientific studies and also has for consumers of Pacific Sea Moss.
 Seaweed is part of a healthy diet, and when combined with regular exercise, heart health likely improves.

 As with any dietary supplement, you should consult a healthcare professional if you have any questions about adding seaweed to your diet.
 We make no medical claims.
 But we all understand seaweed is healthy.
 What you may not know is that peer-reviewed scientific papers have shown in countless studies on humans, animals, and in test tubes that seaweed is healthy.
 BioSea Health provides seaweed as a simple way to consume food.
 Simply good healthy food.